30+ Best Living Books for Boys {Strong and Meaningful}

 Find it here: Homer Price

-Long before boys meet fantasy heroes, they should meet Doctor Dolittle — the gentle veterinarian who learns to speak to animals.
-It’s quirky and imaginative, but beneath the humor there are lessons in compassion and curiosity.
-My boys still talk about Polynesia the parrot and the pushmi-pullyu.
+Long before boys meet the heroes of fantasy, they should meet Doctor Dolittle, the gentle and curious veterinarian who learns to speak with animals.
+Filled with humor, imagination, and wonderfully unusual characters, this story also offers gentle lessons in compassion and curiosity.
+My boys still talk about Polynesia the parrot and the unforgettable pushmi pullyu.

 Find it here: The Story of Doctor Dolittle